mohameds-dev/guessing_game/tests.md

 ### Word shuffler

-- [x] word shuffler takes a string "monkey" and returns it shuffled
+- [x] word shuffler takes a string "monkey" and returns it shuffled - use reverse as mock side effect
-- [x] word shuffler takes a string "donkey" and returns it shuffled
+- [x] word shuffler takes a string "donkey" and returns it shuffled - use sort as mock side effect